sim0njo/docs/docs/Phc2MqttV5.md

 | STM | STeering Module, the central processor in a PHC system
 | System Software | The PEHA Windows application to configure and program your PHC system
 | PCB | Printed Circuit Board, a non-conductive material with copper patterns on 1 or 2 sides to interconnect electronic components
-| ESP32 DevkitC | The ESP32 dual core module that is used for Phc2Mqtt, we use the WROVER version with 4Mb/8Mb flash memory and 4Mb PSRAM
+| ESP32 DevkitC-VE |  The ESP32 WROVER dual core module used on PCB v1.x/2.x, supporting Wifi, 4Mb/8Mb flash memory and 4Mb/8Mb PSRAM
-| LilyGo T-ETH Lite | The ESP32 dual code module with ethernet that is used on PCB v3.x, with WROVER
+| LilyGo T-ETH Lite | The ESP32 WROVER dual core module used on PCB v3.x, supporting ethernet/Wifi, 4Mb/8Mb flash memory and 4Mb/8Mb PSRAM
 | P2M | The combination of the hardware and software that make up the functionality of Phc2Mqtt
 | Sub-system | A functional part of P2M that performs a certain task and is under supervision of P2M
 | NVS | Non-volatile storage, a part of memory that stores data and settings permanently, even when power fails